 Do I believe every person who’s made a racially questionable statement is racist?
 No. And even if they were, most don’t have the power to implement their beliefs via discrimination.
 So the hell with ‘em.

 But I do believe there’s a continuum of racism.
 Example: On the left of the continuum, Big Oprah, who loves and empathizes with everyone.
 Far to the right and acting as doorman for entry into Club White Supremacy, Donald Trump, who has a documented history of discrimination.

 Most of us are somewhere between those two, assigning characteristics to entire groups of people based on interactions with only few members of that group, or worse, basing our thoughts on the worst-of-the-worst that we see on the internet.
 (Thanks, Worldstar!)

-Being in an interracial relationship as allowed me to see this from multiple perspectives, and despite their flaws and my own, I’m still glad to have friends and family who occasionally remind me that racism still exists.
+Being in an interracial marriage has allowed me to see this from multiple perspectives, and despite their flaws and my own, I’m still glad to have friends and family who occasionally remind me that racism still exists.